 Childbirth - child died before PP granted

-A woman has 4 weeks after giving birth to a child to make a claim for a social security payment.
-The start date for the social security payment is the first day on which the woman is qualified for the payment.
-A woman claiming PP can still be paid during the bereavement period EVEN IF the child died before PP was granted.
+A person who has given birth to a child has 4 weeks, after the birth of the child, to make a claim for a social security payment.
+The start date for the social security payment is the first day on which the person is qualified for the payment.
+A person claiming PP can still be paid during the bereavement period EVEN IF the child died before PP was granted.

 Example: An only child was born on 11 April 2014 and died on 20 April 2014.
 PP would have been payable from 11 April 2014 until the end of the bereavement period, provided the claim was lodged within 4 weeks of the date of birth.